larashores/tkvalidate/README.md

 # tkvalidate
-Validation functions that only allow integers or floats for tkinter Entry widgets
+Validation functions that only allow integers or floats for tkinter `Entry` widgets

-The validate functions are called with an entry widget as an argument.
-The following code will validate an entry so only integers in the range -5 to 5 may be input.
+The validate functions are called with an `Entry` widget as an argument.
+The following code will validate an `Entry` so only integers in the range -5 to 5 may be entered.

     import tkinter as tk